nushell/nushell.github.io/book/dataframes.md

 ───┴───────┴────────────┴────────────
 ```

-the created `GroupBy` object is so handy that it can even used as base for
+the created `GroupBy` object is so handy that it can even be used as base for
 pivoting a table.
 As an example, Lets use the column called `second` as the
 pivot column and the column `float_1` as the value column